What Is Inflation and How Can You Protect Your Finances from It?

 Here are the four main causes of inflation and how they work:

-Demand-pull inflation occurs when there’s an increase of cash (or the ability to borrow cash) in the economy, and as a result, consumers start spending more than they usually would.
-They buy the new iPhone, the nicer car they’ve always wanted or simply go out to eat more often.
+Demand-pull inflation occurs when there’s an increase of cash (or the ability to borrow cash) in the economy, and as a result, people start spending more than they usually would.
+They buy the new iPhone, the nicer car they’ve always wanted, or simply go out to eat more often.

-As a result of this surge in spending, the companies selling all this stuff more or less realize that they can raise the price of their existing supply without suffering a loss in demand.
+As a result of this surge in spending, companies realize they can raise the price of their existing supply without suffering a loss in demand.

 For example, during the pandemic, used car dealers realized that there were probably 10, sometimes 100 interested buyers for every one car on the lot.
-So if they raised the price from $40,000 to $45,000 knowing that someone would probably still buy it (and more often than not, they did).
+So if they raised the price from $40,000 to $45,000, someone would probably still buy it (and more often than not, they did).

 Cost-push inflation, by contrast, is when demand stays the same but the supply becomes more expensive to produce.
 The seller, therefore, passes the added production costs down to the consumer in the form of a raised price tag.

 The third source of inflation occurs when there’s a large influx of money into the economy.
-The government printing money or a foreign entity buying real estate with a foreign currency converted to USD may occur.
+This could be the government printing money, or a foreign entity buying real estate with a foreign currency converted to USD.

 Finally, inflation expectations arise when there's a widespread anticipation of high future prices.
 This leads to preemptive demands for higher wages, increased pricing, and advanced purchases of expensive items.